Austin-Czyzewski/Niowave/README.md

 A word document titled: future projects
 	This document contains ramblings and ideas about future ideas with python as a modbus communicator.

+A Document named: Tag_Database.py
+	This script is designed to have one place for the Modbus addresses for minor future-proofing.
+This will help if addresses change or the style changes overall so that changes can be made in one place.